 - The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

-C. Finally, the "customarily engaged" in an independent business factor further limits the possibility of these workers being independent contractors.
-The types of workers who would fit into this category would be professionals; particularly licensed ones.
-They might have their own practices or who work for a variety of customers within the scope of their professional duties.
-These independent professionals include a wide range of occupations, including barbers, massage therapists, CPA's, freelance artists, chiropractors, and many more.
-The IRS lists veterinarians, contractors (in construction industries), subcontractors, public stenographers, and others.
+The customary engagement requirement further limits the possibility of workers being considered as independent contractors.
+The types of workers who would fit into this category would be professionals—particularly licensed ones.
+They might have their own practices or work for various customers within the scope of their professional duties.

 These independent professionals consist of a wide range of occupations, including barbers, massage therapists, certified public accountants, chiropractors, and construction contractors and subcontractors.

 In September 2020, California Governor Gavin Newsom signed AB 2257.
 The legislation's main purpose was to expand the types of workers who were exempt from the ABC test.
 Under AB 2257, many entertainers, including musicians, comedians, and magicians, and associated professionals, like songwriters, promoters, and publicists, are now considered to be contractors.
 In addition, those in media-related freelance jobs, such as writers, photographers, copy editors, and cartoonists, are able to take on as many assignments as they want for a certain publication without being classified as an employee; under AB 5, they were limited to 35 a year.